Introduction: Background: General

 - operates a currency exchange office (Bureau de Change);

-- transmits money or any representation of money by any means (including businesses issued with a small e-money issuer exemption certificate issued by the FSA); or
+- transmits money or any representation of money by any means (including businesses issued with a small e-money issuer exemption certificate issued by the FCA); or

 - cashes cheques which are made payable to customers (third party cheques)